 Christopher Sleeper is the Honors Coordinator.
 His office is located on the Oceanside campus in the 3100 building.

-Faculty who teach Honors courses are recommended by their department chairs and the Honors Coordinator to the Dean of Arts & Letters, who is the administrator responsible for teaching assignments in the Honors Scholar Program.
+Faculty who teach Honors courses are recommended by their department chairs and the Honors Coordinator to the Dean of Letters & Communication Studies, who is the administrator responsible for teaching assignments in the Honors Scholar Program.

 Honors Advisory Committee